Satyricon/salary-calculator/README.md

 Test coverage is not full.
 Currently only basic cases have been implemented.

 ## Running the application
 This is a Scala Spark Application.
-Used Scala version is 2.11.
+I used Scala version is 2.11, so for running it you will need to install Scala and sbt.

-There are 3 different ways to run this application.
+After you got scala and sbt installed, there are 3 different ways to run this application.

 ### Using IntelliJ
 Clone the repository and create out of it new SBT scala project.
 IDE will download all the needed dependencies.
 After that create run configuration through Run menu (Run -> Run... -> Edit Configurations...)